 There are also instances when, although the customer may usually be considered as presenting a low risk of ML/FT on the basis of the activity carried out (e.g., a listed entity or an entity carrying out either relevant financial business or equivalent activities), this cannot be said to be true in the specific circumstances due to supervisory or regulatory action undertaken in its regard.
 Subject persons have to consider whether any such entity has been the subject of supervisory or regulatory action in the past and what the nature of the breach was that led to the taking of that action.
-In the presence of these additional circumstances, it would no longer be possible to consider the customer as presenting a low risk of ML/FT.
+In assessing whether the said information is to influence the ML/FT risk presented by the customer, there are some considerations that subject persons should take into account to determine the relevance of the information from a risk point of view: